wordup-dev/wordup-cli/README.md

 # License / Contributing

 wordup-cli is an open-source project.
-If you are interested in contributing to wordup-cli, fell free to join us.
+If you are interested in contributing to wordup-cli, feel free to join us.

 See the [LICENSE](LICENSE) file for details.